-Transitions from one Administration to the next are exciting and fearful.
+Transitions from one leader to the next are exciting and fearful.
 They are certainly exciting for the incoming political appointee leadership team.
 They can be exciting for career civil servants, but there is also an element of fear of the unknown.
 Both sides need to plan for and work at shared success.

 Political appointees, whether they are returning after prior executive branch experience, or entering public service for the first time, come in with vision for change and aligning the bureaucracy to the priorities of the new President.
 Career civil servants will have experienced transitions before and know that professional relationships will need to be built, new protocols, formats and procedures will be put in place, and more zero-based reviews will be on the horizon.